vnmakarov/mir/MIR.md

   * MIR insn can be created through API functions `MIR_insn_t MIR_new_insn (MIR_context_t ctx, MIR_insn_code_t code, ...)`
     and `MIR_insn_t MIR_new_insn_arr (MIR_context_t ctx, MIR_insn_code_t code, size_t nops, MIR_op_t *ops)`
     * Number of operands and their types should be what is expected by the insn being created
-    * You can not use `MIR_new_insn` for creation of call and ret insns as these insns have variable number of operands.
+    * You can not use `MIR_new_insn` for the creation of call and ret insns as these insns have a variable number of operands.
       To create such insns you should use `MIR_new_insn_arr` or special functions `MIR_insn_t MIR_new_call_insn (MIR_context_t ctx, size_t nops, ...)` and `MIR_insn_t MIR_new_ret_insn (MIR_context_t ctx, size_t nops, ...)`
   * You can get insn name and number of insn operands through API functions